fallingmeteorite/task_scheduling/README.md

                              # Task ID, in linear tasks, tasks with the same ID will be queued, different IDs will be executed directly, the same applies to asynchronous tasks
                              line_task,
                              # The function to be executed, parameters should not be passed here
+                             priority_low, #priority_high
+                             # The task priority is modified to high when necessary, and the task will start executing directly after submission
                              input_info
                              # Pass the parameters required by the function, no restrictions
                              )